BrianCrosser/CS460_Project_2/README.txt

 This is the Syntactical Analyzer for Project 2
-CS 460 - Fall 2016.
+CS 460 - Spring 2017.

-Written by:
+Written by: Brian Crosser, Kevin Gantsweg, Michelle Padgett

-It all works perfectly!
-(I think....)
+Bugs in code